Connect with others who understand.

 • How disability progresses over time

-Because your doctor understands how your MS has progressed and how you’ve responded to DMTs, they can recommend which MS therapy is most likely to be effective for you if you decide to switch.
+Your doctor understands how your MS has progressed and how you’ve responded to DMTs, enabling them to recommend the most effective therapy for you if you decide to switch.

 The Benefits of Starting a Highly Effective DMT Early

 The earlier someone with MS starts highly effective DMT treatment, the greater the likelihood the treatment will effectively slow their MS progression.
-For instance, a 2021 study found that 68 percent of people who started treatment of multiple sclerosis with a highly effective DMT reached the goal of no evidence of disease activity (NEDA) after 12 months of treatment.
+For instance, a 2021 study found that 68 percent of people who initially treated their multiple sclerosis with a highly effective DMT reached the goal of no evidence of disease activity (NEDA) after 12 months of treatment.

 Moreover, 52.4 percent of study participants still had NEDA after 24 months of treatment.
-This can be compared to 36 percent (after 12 months) and 19.4 percent (after 24 months) of those who started a moderate efficacy DMT as a first drug instead.
+This can be compared to 36 percent (after 12 months) and 19.4 percent (after 24 months) of those who began their MS treatment with a moderate-efficacy DMT instead.

 Although starting highly effective DMTs earlier is better, your neurologist may not recommend one as a first therapy due to concerns about side effects.